 The Compensation Committee approves, and recommends that the Board approves, the grant of the annual and long-term incentive awards and other equity awards.
-The Compensation Committee regularly reviews the Company's executive compensation and monitors best practices concerning executive compensation.
+The committee regularly reviews the Company's executive compensation and monitors best practices concerning executive compensation.

-Compensation Committee meetings are regularly attended by committee members and are periodically attended by our Chief Executive Officer.
+Compensation Committee meetings are regularly attended by committee members and are periodically attended by our Chief Executive Officer and/or Chief Financial Officer.
 Meetings may be attended by other executives and advisors as appropriate.
-The Compensation Committee also meets in executive sessions without members of management present.
-The Chair of the Compensation Committee reports to the Board on the Compensation Committee's decisions concerning, among other things, compensation of the executive officers.
+The committee also meets in executive sessions without members of management present.
+The Chair of the Compensation Committee reports to the Board on the committee's decisions concerning, among other things, compensation of the executive officers.

-The Compensation Committee reviews and discusses with management this Compensation Discussion and Analysis section and reaches a determination, on an annual basis, whether to recommend to the Board that this Compensation Discussion and Analysis section be included in the Company's annual proxy statement or annual report on Form 10-K, as required by the SEC.
+The Compensation Committee reviews and discusses with management this Compensation Discussion and Analysis section of the Proxy Statement and reaches a determination, on an annual basis, whether to recommend to the Board that this Compensation Discussion and Analysis section of the Proxy Statement be included in the Company's annual proxy statement or annual report on Form 10-K, as required by the SEC.
 The Compensation Committee is also responsible for overseeing any stockholder advisory votes with respect to executive compensation matters, including non-binding advisory votes on executive compensation, the frequency of such votes, and votes on "golden parachute" payments.